dragonflyoss/d7y.io/docs/reference/commands/client/dfdaemon.md

 Configure Dfdaemon yaml file, The default path in Linux is `/etc/dragonfly/dfdaemon.yaml` in linux, refer to [Dfdaemon](../../configuration/client/dfdaemon.md).

-> Notice: set `proxy.rules.regex` to match the download path, if the regex matches, the download traffic is forwarded to the P2P network.
+> Notice: set `proxy.rules.regex` to match the download path.
+If the regex matches, the intercepts download traffic and forwards it to the P2P network.

 ```yaml
 proxy: